asakiyuki/JsonUI-Scripting/README.md

 # Minecraft Scripting UI

-> Create your UI Resoucepacks for Minecraft Bedrock with TypeScript!
+> Create your UI Resource Packs for Minecraft Bedrock with JavaScript/TypeScript!

 # How to use